idfyed/sample-node-app/README.md

 # Diglias Go node.js sample application

-A node.js based web application implementing a integration with the Diglias GO service over the EAPI protocol to authenticate users using the Diglias Me digital ID.
-Even thoug this example focuses on using the Diglias Me digtial ID, implementations that use altarnate ID:s such as Bank ID or Telia will be very similar and the example is relavant on those cases as well.
+A node.js based web application implementing a integration with the Diglias GO service to authenticate users using the Diglias Me digital ID.
+Even though this example focuses on using the Diglias Me digtial ID, implementations that use alternate ID:s such as Bank ID or Telia will be very similar and the authentication example is relevant in those cases as well.

 ## Disclaimer